Woodring Highline Bilingual Teaching Fellows Program

 - a transferable Associate of Arts (AA) degree or higher

-- passing WEST-B scores
+- WEST-B scores

 Bilingual teaching fellows are placed in schools throughout Highline Public Schools in Southwest King County.

+The third cohort of fellows will begin in Summer of 2020.
 Our second cohort of fellows began in summer 2018.
 Our first cohort began in Summer 2016.
 Bilingual teaching fellows will work and study over two years, and graduate with a teaching certificate and bachelor’s degree.

 Highline Public Schools has a bold goal that all students will graduate bilingual and biliterate, and seeks to recruit bilingual teachers from our community.